Elsl11/Elsl11/README.md

 #### Student 👨‍🎓

-Studying in university on Computer Science bachelors program.Really curious about new things.Like to try my best and gain neccesary expirience!
+Studying in university on Computer Science bachelors program.Really curious about new things.Like to try my best and gain necessary experience!

 ## Skills&Experience